-- Engagement levels (would they like to donate, volunteer, or attend events?)
+- Engagement levels (would they like to donate, volunteer, or attend events for their alma mater?)

 Pro-Tip: Adding a line that borrows information from your previous conversation shows readers that your interactions are valued and heard out.
 Don’t overdo it, though– just a subtle mention of a location change, promotion, changed preference of contribution or donation amount can add a lot of value to your alumni networking emails.

 Subject lines determine the chances of opening an email 35% of the time.
 Composing dull, monotonous, or uninteresting subject lines will cut down your subscription rates even before the recipient reads the content.

 This is why you must compose intelligent subject lines.
 Here are some types that improve open-rates:

 - Communicate urgency or scarcity (e.g., ⏰ Last chance to be part of the alumni group)

 - Include incentives (e.g., Our alumni get free passes to Dar Yasin’s seminar.
 Join now!)